Baltimore-class cruiser: Damage

-In World War II, only the Canberra was damaged through enemy fire, when she was struck with an air-dropped torpedo on October 13, 1944, which killed 23 men in the engine room and left the ship immobilized.
+In World War II, only the Canberra was damaged through enemy fire, when she was struck with an air-dropped torpedo on 13 October 1944, which killed 23 men in the engine room and left the ship immobilized.
 The ship was hit amidships and both boiler rooms were flooded with 3,000 tons of seawater.
-She was towed away by sister ship Boston, and as a result both ships missed the crucial Battle of Leyte Gulf.
-A year later, repairs were completed at the Boston Naval Shipyard and Canberra was assigned to the Atlantic Fleet.
+She was towed away by sister ship Boston, and as a result, both ships missed the crucial Battle of Leyte Gulf.
+A year later, repairs were completed at the Boston Naval Shipyard, and Canberra was assigned to the Atlantic Fleet.
 In June 1945, Pittsburgh had her entire bow ripped off in a typhoon, but there were no casualties.
 The ship struggled through 70 kn winds to Guam, where provisional repairs were made before sailing to the Puget Sound Naval Shipyard for a full reconstruction.
-Pittsburgh's detached bow stayed afloat, and was later towed into Guam and scrapped.
+Pittsburgh's detached bow stayed afloat, and it was later towed into Guam and scrapped.

 During the Korean War, a fire in a forward gun turret on 12 April 1952, killed 30 men on St. Paul.
 Then, in 1953, the same ship was hit by a coastal battery, though without injury to the crew.
 Helena in 1951 and Los Angeles in 1953 were also struck by coastal batteries without injuries during the war.

 In June 1968, Boston, along with its escort, the Australian destroyer HMAS Hobart, were victims of friendly fire when planes of the US Air Force mistook them for enemy targets and fired on them with AIM-7 Sparrow missiles.
 Only Hobart was seriously damaged; although Boston was hit, the warhead of the missile failed to detonate.